Current Projects

 Historical Background

 In 1810 a Boston Brahmin named William Jarvis, who worked as Thomas Jefferson’s consul to Portugal, bought several hundred Merino sheep in Spain.
 Previously, sheep were closely guarded by the Spanish royals, and it was illegal to sell them outside the country.
-Jarvis bought elite Paular Merinos, which he had shipped from Lisbon to Boston, with no expense spared for their passage.
+Among his selections, Jarvis bought elite Paular Merinos, which he had shipped from Lisbon to Boston, with no expense spared for their passage.
 Jarvis’s international negotiation would come to have a significant impact on Vermont, where he had an estate.
-For decades to come, Vermont white settler farmers made good money on Merinos.
+For several decades, Vermont white settler farmers, especially those in Addison County, made good money on Merinos, breeding the internationally renowned Vermont Merino that was shipped to Australia and Argentina.

 The boom and bust tale of Merinos in Vermont includes the story of my paternal ancestors.
 I grew up finding ads for Merinos on yellowed newspapers in my grandmother’s attic.
-Now I am interested in the global aspects of human/Merino history.
-Following a seminar on decolonialism in 2019, I traveled to the once wealthy Carthusian Monasterio de El Paular, an hour north of Madrid in the Sierra de Guadarrama park, where the famous Paular Merinos were bred and raised by low-paid local shepherds.
+Now I am interested in both the global and local aspects of human/Merino history.
+Following a seminar on decolonialism in 2019, I traveled to the once wealthy Carthusian Monasterio de El Paular, an hour north of Madrid in the Sierra de Guadarrama park, where the famous Paular Merinos were bred and raised by low-paid local shepherds and monks.
 There I was fortunate to arrange a meeting with park research director Juan Antonio Vielvo Juez, who drove me into the gated and semi-abandoned fields behind the monastery, over an ancient cañada (sheep road), and to a restored shepherd hut tucked amid the park’s tree conservation efforts.
 In 2011, as part of a defense of their right-of-way, Juan joined contemporary sheep farmers in driving thousands of sheep down the cañada directly into downtown Madrid, where the sheep were once traded.
-Since then, in summer of 2022, I’ve had more opportunities to talk to Juan, his colleagues and friends, and other people in Spain and the Guadarramas interested in Merinos, sheep, history, and the environment.
+Since then, I’ve had more opportunities to talk to Juan, his colleagues and friends, and other people in the Guadarramas and Extremadura, Spain (where Spain’s famous Merinos traditionally overwintered) who are interested in Merinos, sheep, history, local economies, and the environment.

 What is the relationship between sheep and humans in particular cultural contexts?
-What light can Merinos shed on certain economies and the construction of gendered, raced, classed hierarchies?
-How can a focus on Merinos illuminate borders between nation states and regions?
+What light can Merinos shed on local farming economies and the construction of social hierarchies?
+How can a focus on Merinos, or sheep more generally, complicate borders between nation states and regions?
 How has all of this changed over time?

 Sheep, sometimes called “the poor man’s cow,” have always mattered to humans.
 They provide milk, meat, and perhaps most importantly, wool.
-Unlike the synthetics that replaced it, wool is a sustainable fabric that does not clog our landfills.
-Merino wool is considered the finest wool, long lasting, warm, durable, water resistant, and able to blend with silk and other fabrics.
-When I mention my interest in Merino sheep, people from places all over the world have a story to tell.
+Unlike the synthetics that replaced it, wool is a sustainable fabric that does not clog our landfills or fill our oceans with microplastic.
+Wool is warm, also cool, durable, flexible, water resistant, and able to blend with silk and other fabrics.
+When I mention my interest in sheep, people from places all over the world have a story to tell.